 Following Europe-wide agreement to EU Directive 2008/101/EC in 2008, aircraft operators are ncluded in EU ETS from January 2012.
 Hence all flights beginning and ending in Europe are included in ETS, although some exemptions may apply.
 However, on 12 November 2012 the EU Commission proposed that flights defer the requirement for airlines to surrender emission allowances for flights into and out of Europe until after the 2013 International Civil Aviation Organization (ICAO) General Assembly in September 2013.
 The proposal was approved by the European Parliament and the Council on 24 April 2013 and came in to force immediately.

 In common with the ETS system in place for other sectors, the EU ETS system for aviation is based on a “cap and trade” system which involves establishing emissions caps for the sector and the trading of allowances between emitters.
 Aircraft operators may buy and sell allowances during the year, but must surrender the number of allowances equal to their actual reported emissions for each year.

-The EU Aviation ETS Directive has been transposed into UK law in two stages and a subsequent amendment:
+The EU Aviation ETS Directive has been transposed into UK law.

 The regulators for EU ETS for aviation in the UK are:

 The CAA provides expert assistance and advice to Government and the UK regulators listed above to help ensure the smooth implementation of the System in the UK.
 It is not a regulator for EU ETS.
-For more information on the CAA’s role please contact Dave Miller at the CAA:
+For more information on the CAA’s role please contact Ian Russell at the CAA:

 Regulatory Policy Group, CAA House, 45-59 Kingsway, London, WC2B 6TE